Aarush-Acharya/Aarush-Acharya/README.md

 - 👋 Hi, I’m @Aarush-Acharya
-- 👀 Just an explorer a little into Data Science and AI as well
+- 👀 Just an exploring a little Data Science and AI as well
 - 📫 How to reach me, My Linkdin: https://www.linkedin.com/in/aarush-acharya-312330221